MicrosoftDocs/power-platform/power-platform/admin/database-security.md

    > [!div class="mx-imgBorder"]
    > ![Add people.](media/security-role-add-people.png "Add people")

-## Create, edit, or copy a security role using the new, modern UI (preview feature)
+## Create, edit, or copy a security role using the new, modern UI (preview)
 You can easily create, edit, or copy a security role and customize it to meet your needs.

 > [!Important]
 > [!include [preview](../includes/cc-preview-features-definition.md)]
+>
+> This capability is in process of rolling out, and may not be available in your region yet.

 1. Go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 2. Select **Environments** in the navigation pane.
 3. Select the check mark next to the environment you want to use.
 4. Select **Settings**.
 5. Expand **Users + Permissions**.
-6. Select **Security roles**.
+6. Select **Security roles (Preview)**.
 A list of the existing security roles in your environment is displayed.
 7. Complete the appropriate task:
     - [Create a new security role](#create-a-new-security-role)
     - [Edit an existing security role](#edit-an-existing-security-role)